Feeding and Nutrition

 Now for cats: Free choice feeding is the method that many people choose if they feed dry food.
 Veterinarians used to support this method, then more veterinarians began advocating meal feeding, and now you can find proponents of both methods.
 The benefits of meal feeding are the same for cats as they are for dogs: controlled portions, you know if your cat is not eating well right away, and the ability to time medication with meals.

 What about cats with bladder problems?
 After cats eat, the pH of their urine rises even if the food is acidified for urinary tract health.
 When the pH is high, struvite crystals can form in the urine.
 We used to think that if a cat snacked multiple times per day, the pH rise more frequently and this would be a problem for cats with urinary tract disease.
 However, studies have shown that free feeding does not have a negative impact on urinary tract health.
 Remember, diet is not the only factor involved with urinary tract disease and we are finding that it actually plays a much smaller role than we once thought.
-Read more about urinary tract disease in cats in our medical library.

 I heard salmon is bad for dogs.
 Why do you use it in your foods?